ptmt/react-native-macos/README.md

 $ cd MyProject
 $ open macos/MyProject.xcodeproj
 ```
-Since it's simply just a fork, you can follow [the same instruction on facebook.github.io/react-native](http://facebook.github.io/react-native/docs/getting-started.html#content).
+Since it's simply just a fork, you can follow [the same instructions on React Native Documentation](http://facebook.github.io/react-native/docs/getting-started.html#content).

+## Disclaimer
-**Disclaimer**.
-Having previous experience with React Native highly recommended.
-There is no success story for any RN for macOS app yet, so it's not proven by production use.
+React Native macOS is a fork of React Native for iOS.
+The library is still fairly new to proceed at your own risk.
+There is to this day, no successful story for any React Native macOS application yet, so it's not proven by production use.

+## Community Help
-Feel free to ask anything on `#react-native-platforms` channel if you run into problems.
+Feel free to ask anything on `#react-native-platforms` channel on Reactiflux if you happen to run into problems.

 ## Examples
+# UIExplorer
+UIExplorer includes a set of component examples that illustrate their functionality.
+It also allows you to load external JavaScript bundle files through HTTP.
+Simply copy and paste an URL into the Search Field.

 [Download UIExplorer](https://github.com/ptmt/react-native-macos/files/199128/UIExplorer.zip)

-UIExplorer includes a set of examples and allows to you load external javascript bundle by http.
-Just copy&paste URL into SearchField.

 ![screenshot 2016-03-31 21 06 33](https://cloud.githubusercontent.com/assets/1004115/14185918/91648d8c-f784-11e5-82b6-fcd08b74b89a.png)